pghvlaans/sbotools/README.md

 * Search installed reverse dependencies
 * Optionally use GPG to verify git commits and rsync clones

-Those who are interested in a more traditional **sbotools** experience can use the **CLASSIC** metasetting to disable new on-screen messaging and lock other settings to version 2.7 behavior.
+Those who prefer a more traditional **sbotools** experience can use the **CLASSIC** metasetting to disable most new on-screen messaging and lock other settings to version 2.7 behavior.[sbotools2](https://git.server.ky/slackcoder/sbotools2/about/), a Slackware 15.0-compatible **sbotools-2.7** maintenance fork by Slack Coder, may also be of interest.